zyphlar/influxdb.org/source/docs/v0.9/query_language/database_administration.md

 CREATE DATABASE <name>
 ```

-The name must only contain alphanumeric characters, dashes, and underscores.
+The name must only contain alphanumeric characters, or underscores.
 No database must already exist with the given name.

 _Example_